HMCL-UNIST/FVO-CBF/README.md

 logs/summary_<timestamp>.txt
 ```

-Each pickle is a dict of per-trial lists: full state history, applied and nominal control histories, minimum and maximum inter-vehicle distance histories, minimum CBF value history, QP wall time and pure DAQP solve time, initial and final position/velocity standard deviations, the feasibility flag, and the failure reason and time.
+Each pickle is a dict of per-trial lists: full state history, minimum and maximum inter-vehicle distance histories, CBF value histories, DAQP solve time, initial and final position/velocity standard deviations, the feasibility flag, and the failure reason and time.

 ## 🔧 Options